 - History – using the Mystery of History as our spine, students will explore the main events of history relative to the current history cycle through discussion, hands on projects, and in class celebrations.

 - Latin – will be taught using Song School Latin for upper elementary I, which is geared towards children starting their Latin studies and meant to be a fun introduction to Latin.
-Latin Alive will be used for logic school.
-Upper Elementary II & III will learn Latin for Children Primer A and Logic School will be doing Latin Alive.
+Upper Elementary II & III will learn Latin for Children Primer A/B and Logic School will be doing Latin Alive.

 - Science Experimentation – A hands on class, seeking to expose students to the wonder of science through vocabulary, and experimentation using the scientific method in practice.
 Our source text will be Berean Builders for students in upper grammar classes and students will participate in science experimentation and demonstration weekly.
 Logic school will be utilizing Rainbow’s General Sciences book with weekly lab time for experimentation.

 - Logic– This logic school class will focus on introducing logic and logical fallacies with class discussion using The Art of Argument curriculum and the Argument Builder.
 Debate will be part of the 8th grade curriculum experience.

 - Fine Arts – A Schole’ approach to fine art through art appreciation, exploration of fine artists, and learning to master the fundamentals of art through art projects.
 All levels of classes will be offered.

-- Music Theory/Instrument – This class for lower and upper school students will be one semester long and incorporate music theory through the use of a portable glockenspiel.
-Logic school will explore chorale singing and continued music theory for a semester.
+- Music Theory/Instrument – This class for lower grammar school students will be one semester long and incorporate music theory through the use of a portable glockenspiel.
+Upper grammar and Logic school will explore chorale singing and continued music theory for a semester.
 Each class will also explore composer studies relative to our year’s history cycle and music appreciation exercises.